KNBdev/ExParser/README.md

 Compile this with the instructions given at the entry [Compilation](#Compilation).
 Executing this code should result in the following output:

 ```
-Real expression evaluates to: 0.158561
+Real expression evaluates to   : 0.158561
 Complex expression evaluates to: -0.002338 + 0.019904 * i
 ```